Edelweiss Curve Unicore Supereverdry Review

 We took some whippers on this line and were prepared to be jarred due to the handling issues, but we were surprised that they felt quite soft for such a stiff rope.
 This rope has an 8 kN impact force rating and a 9.4% static elongation.
 While we weren't able to really tell the difference between an 8 and say, an 8.5 or 9 kN rating in the field (so many other factors determine the "softness" of a catch), we could tell that there was a lot of elongation, particularly when top roping.
 If you've ever been on a top rope with no slack in the line, weighted the rope and then felt like you still fell a couple of feet, that was probably due to a larger static elongation.
 This is great for soft catches on lead, but can be dangerous or even scary for a seconder, particularly if there are obstacles on a climb that you don't want to hit, like a block or slab.

-This rope was one of the heaviest ones in this review.
+This rope is one of the heaviest ones in this review.
 It weighs 64 g/m, and it's not the "Unicore" technology that makes this rope heavy, as the standard Curve rope also weighs 64 g/m.
-Obviously, a skinnier rope will weigh less per meter, so if you are trying to cut some weight then check out a 9.5 or smaller rope.
-Our Top Pick for a Workhorse Rope, the Sterling Evolution Velocity, is also a 9.8 mm rope and it weighs 62 g/m, saving you about a quarter of a pound on a 60 m rope.
+Obviously, a skinnier rope will weigh less per meter, so if you are trying to cut some weight then check out a 9.5 or smaller rope, like the Beal Joker or the Sterling Fusion Nano IX.

-We were really excited to try out the Edelweiss Curve Unicore Supereverdry, but boy did it disappoint.
-We can't confirm if it's the "Unicore" construction that makes it so stiff, since we didn't test the regular Curve rope, but this one was just too difficult to handle.
+We were excited to try out the Edelweiss Curve Unicore Supereverdry, but boy did it disappoint.
+We can't confirm if it's the "Unicore" construction that makes it so stiff since we didn't test the regular Curve rope, but this one was just too difficult to handle.